App-vNext/Polly/docs/migration-v8.md

 new ResiliencePipelineBuilder().AddRetry(new RetryStrategyOptions
 {
     // PredicateBuilder is used to simplify the initialization of predicates.
-    // Its API should be familiar to v7 way of configuring what exceptions to handle.
+    // Its API should be familiar to the v7 way of configuring what exceptions to handle.
     ShouldHandle = new PredicateBuilder().Handle<SomeExceptionType>(),
     MaxRetryAttempts = 1,
     // To disable waiting between retries, set the Delay property to TimeSpan.Zero.